nextstrain/augur/docs/releases/migrating-v5-v6.md

 Previously this was the "maintainer" field in your v1 config file and used a different structure.

+#### repository

+The repository URL to be displayed by Auspice, a new functionality in `augur export v2`, e.g. `"repository": "https://github.com/nextstrain/zika"`.
+This is an optional field.

 #### panels

 Optional and unchanged from previous versions of the config file, this defines the panels that Auspice will display.